MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 # Logbook

 > Format per day: Activities, Challenges, Insights, Next Steps.
 Backfilled earlier entries from provided oldlogbook.txt.
-> Conversational recap: since November I’ve been moving from “plumbing and papers” to a reproducible NL→SQL baseline—secure DB access, schema-grounded prompting, few-shot at inference time only, deterministic decoding, and lightweight post-processing so any VA/EX gains are methodological, not parametric.

 ## 2025-09-29
 - Activities: Met supervisor to align scope; drafted project outline; read core references on agentic NL-to-SQL; captured framework notes.